 Even if you’ve been running rivers for a very long time, experiencing the Middle Fork is like entering the forests of Rivendell.
 Everything about it seems mystical: Arriving at a forested put-in, lowering boats down a wooden ramp on a medieval pulley system (at least until the pulley system was heisted), and watching the river masters navigate sweep boats through visibly impossible channels.

 The Middle Fork is so cherished by every boater lucky enough to run it because it has a unique combination of magical qualities.
 It’s remote.
 It’s gorgeous.
 It has serious whitewater.
 It’s well managed.
-(As an example, all parties choose their campsites before launching, which cuts down on camp running.)
 Also: Hot springs.

 Hiking possibilities on the Middle Fork are endless